QData/TextAttack/docs/attacks/constraint.rst

-.. _constraints:
+.. _constraint:

 =============
-Constraints
+Constraint
 =============

 Constraints determine whether a given transformation is valid.
-Since transformations may not perfectly preserve syntax of semantics, constraints can increase the likelihood that the resulting transformation preserves these qualities.
-All constraints are subclasses of the constrain abstract class, documeted here, and must implement at least one of ``__call__`` or ``call_many``.
+Since transformations do not perfectly preserve semantics semantics or grammaticality, constraints can increase the likelihood that the resulting transformation preserves these qualities.
+All constraints are subclasses of the ``Constraint`` abstract class, and must implement at least one of ``__call__`` or ``call_many``.

 We split constraints into three main categories.

-   :ref:`semantics`: Based on the meaning of input and perturbation
+   :ref:`Semantics`: Based on the meaning of the input and perturbation.

-   :ref:`grammaticality`: Based on syntactic properties like part-of-speech and grammar
+   :ref:`Grammaticality`: Based on syntactic properties like part-of-speech and grammar.

-   :ref:`overlap`: Based on character-based properties, like edit distance
+   :ref:`Overlap`: Based on character-based properties, like edit distance.

 A fourth type of constraint restricts the search method from exploring certain parts of the search space:

-   :ref:`pre_transformation`: based on the input and index of word replacement
+   :ref:`pre_transformation`: Based on the input and index of word replacement.

 .. automodule:: textattack.constraints.constraint
+   :special-members: __call__
    :members:

 .. _semantics: